krinosx/sdl2_gui/SDL2_GUI/ReadMe.txt

 		* Now GUIButton have the option to render background images (one for each state).

   + Modified some function calls to make it more reusable in GUIComponent, GUILabel

+  02/06/2017
+  + Implement scrollbars
+		- Implemented a simple and fuction version of scrollbars.
+			* It has the option to set alignment (VERTICAL/HORIZONTAL)
+			* It check the boundaries about min and max values
+			* Its possible to add 2 callback functions to be notified when an increment or decrement occurs